taoensso/sente/README.md

 #### How do I integrate Sente with my usual login/auth procedure?

 This is trivially easy as of Sente v0.13.0+.
-Please see the [reference example project][] which now includes a basic login form.
+Please see one of the [example projects][] for details.

 #### Will Sente work with Reactjs/Reagent/Om/Pedestel/etc.?